geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-22/meeting-transcript.md

 I think in general the range of fire is flu using like a lot.

 ##### **Chenyu** [[00:14:23](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=863)]
 So I think if the issue is the cost function to decide like what to fuse and what not to fuse then we can decide here.
 I think for.
 Hope specifically.
 I don't know.
 We'll get there.
 I think I think let's fix this prioritize the correctness first and like fix the issue.
 If it's not just optimization.
 For.
 Speed.
 And not a correctness issue.
 We can wait for I guess.
 That's that's the last thing before we make this the default.
 So we fix the arrow first.
 We make them.
 We make sure we understand the behavior and we see we fix all the correctness issue then see like.
 After that to get a good default, we need to make sure its performance then there we can optimize the cost function as.
 I think.
-So on the right side we can put that here for이� rented a lot of testing and the same means we can control the prevents this one to the check dev.
+So on the right side we can put that here for� rented a lot of testing and the same means we can control the prevents this one to the check dev.
 Will be heard a little bit IMG sense to me.
 Meet us in the next evaluation on what we're doing with constituting or maybe anything dancing in there. generally a problem with index.
 I think some rewriting rules, we just cast things arbitrarily, and if something should be in a dtype index, but we cast it to something that is not dtype index, then the whole thing becomes not dtype index, and later you have an issue with some ALU.
 So I don't really understand this, but I think it might be related to image.
 And I also think some of the cast thing, I don't understand the scope of this very well, but we have some tests that the error is less than, it's not defined between invalid and

 ##### **Flata** [[00:16:38](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=998)]
 thing.